-Step 1: Organise the name and structure of your company
+Step 1: Organize the name and structure of your company

 As with most countries in Latin America, the first step to registering a business is to choose the name and legal structure of your company.
 The main types of company are:

 - A Corporation/Joint Stock Company (Sociedad Anónima – S.A) – this is by far the most common type of company to form in Panama means that shareholders are only responsible for their own contributions and assets.